-- "Upper Trinity Management Zone" the management zone that is composed of the Upper Trinity Aquifer. - "Undesirable Water" water that is injurious to human health and the environment or water that can cause pollution to land or other waters. - "Void" a general term for pore space or other openings in rock.
-The openings can vary from very small to cave size, and are filled with water below the water table. - "Water Table" the upper boundary of the saturated zone in an unconfined aquifer. - "Water Table Zone" that part of the Edwards Aquifer confined only by atmospheric pressure.
+- "Upper Trinity Management Zone" the management zone that is composed of the portion of the Upper Trinity Aquifer where there is no significant hydrological connection to the overlying Edwards. - "Undesirable Water" water that is injurious to human health and the environment or water that can cause pollution to land or other waters. - "Void" a general term for pore space or other openings in rock.
+The openings can vary from very small to cave size and are filled with water below the water table. - "Water Table" the upper boundary of the saturated zone in an unconfined aquifer. - "Water Table Zone" that part of the Edwards Aquifer confined only by atmospheric pressure.
 This zone is coextensive with the area designated by the Texas Commission on Environmental Quality as Recharge Zone (Figure 1). - "Western Freshwater Edwards Management Zone" the management zone that includes the Edwards and the portion of the Upper Trinity Aquifer where there is significant hydrological connection to the overlying Edwards Aquifer.
-The zone encompasses the area west of a designated boundary line corresponding generally to the Edwards Aquifer's saturated thickness of approximately 100 feet and/or in certain nearby areas by the surface traces of larger-throw faults.
-This zone only applies to the area described in Special District Local Laws Code Section 8802.003 which excludes the Shared Territory (Figure 2).
+The Zone encompasses the area west of a designated boundary line corresponding generally to the Edwards saturated thickness of approximately 100 feet and/or in certain nearby areas by the surface traces of larger-throw faults This zone only applies to the area described in Special District Local Laws Code Section 8802.003 which excludes the Shared Territory.

-RULE 5-3 GENERAL
+5-3.
+GENERAL INFORMATION.

 Construction of wells and installation of pumps shall be performed by a licensed driller or pump installer in accordance with the Texas Occupations Code Chapter 1901, "Water Well Drillers" and Chapter 1902, "Water Well Pump Installers," as amended, and the Administrative Rules of the Texas Department of Licensing and Regulation, 16 Texas Administrative Code, Chapter 76, as amended, and as specified by these District standards.
-The standards of the Texas Commission on Environmental Quality under 30 TAC, Chapter 290 and any other local, state, or federal regulations that may be more stringent than these District standards shall be adhered to where applicable.
+The Standards of the Texas Commission on Environmental Quality under 30 TAC, Chapter 290, Chapter 331.183 and any other local, state, or federal regulations that may be more stringent than these District standards shall be adhered to where applicable.
 Additionally, any unique situation may require construction to go beyond these minimum standards in order to protect groundwater sources.

-RULE 5-4 WELL LOCATION
+5-4.
+WELL LOCATION.